 How Wearable Technology Works

 The growth of mobile networks enabled the development of wearable technology.
-In the most basic sense, we have to understand that wearable technology is that technology which has devices attached to the clothes we wear.
+In the most basic sense, we have to understand that wearable technology is that technology that has devices attached to the clothes we wear.

 - Sensors can also be attached around a wearable device to allow them to monitor various activities in the area.
 Most sensors can track motion, brain activity, heart activity, and muscle activity.
 We can mostly see them in health-oriented devices.